 Improved Food Security

-SRI plants can thrive with 30-50% less water than is recommended and applied with conventional production methods, which keep rice plants constantly flooded.
-Water savings with SRI as much as 84% have been recorded (2).
+SRI plants can thrive with 30-50% less water than is recommended and applied with conventional production methods which keep rice plants constantly flooded.
+Water savings with SRI of as much as 84% have been recorded (2).
+The conventional pumping of water onto fields from streams and wells also necessitates the additional cost of fuel.

 Organic vs Chemical Fertilisation